franciscovillaescusa/Quijote-simulations/docs/source/LH.rst

 Latin-hypercubes
 ================

-Quijote provides several latin-hypercubes that can be classified into two main categories depending on whether they include massive neutrinos:
+Quijote provides several latin-hypercubes that can be classified into several main categories depending on what parameters are varied:

 LH
 ---